ghc-proposals/ghc-proposals/proposals/0494-incomplete-field-binds.md

 # Warning mechanism for incomplete field bindings

 This proposes a new warning `-Wincomplete-field-binds` which would warn a record pattern that silently discards one or more fields.
-To garnish it, this proposal also includes a new language extension `RecordDontCarePatterns` which introduces a record wildcard syntax `_`.
+To garnish it, this proposal also includes a new language extension `RecordDontCarePatterns` which introduces a record "don't care" pattern `_`.

 ## Motivation